CammiePone/Planning-Docs/Arcanus.md

   - [ ] Temporal Disruption (Unique)
     - Stops time for all entities and block entities in a localised area around the caster.
   - [ ] Planeswalker (Unique)
-    - Places the player on another spacial plane, effectively becoming ethereal.
+    - Places the player on another spacial plane, making the player unable to attack, be attecked by, interact with, or collide with other entities.
+They will still be able see and hear other entities, but other players won't be able to see or hear you.
   - [ ] Wishing Star (Unique)
     - Upon casting, the player will be given 3 tasks to complete.
 Failure may result in death and loss of items, but succeeding will allow the player to make a wish from a pre-defined list.
 The more valuable the wish, the harder subsequent tasks become for anyone who casts the spell.
   - [ ] Aura Prodigy (Unique)